open-source-lab-DFKI/meco2-docs/docs/install/deploying_your_own_server_to_production.md

 #### The webserver ####
   It would be good to have this set up with a watchdog so that it can automatically restart if it goes down (e.g. due to out of memory errors).
-I use the `supervisord` watchdog (http://supervisord.org/).
-If you want to use the same, the e-mission configuration that I use is
+I use the <a href="http://supervisord.org/">Supervisord watchdog</a>.
+If you want to use the same, the e-mission configuration that I use is:

    ```
    [program:emissionpy]